Back-End Reductions

 Converts a DCP problem to a conic form.

-canonicalize_expr(expr, args, affine_above: bool) Tuple[Expression, list][source]
+canonicalize_expr(expr, args, affine_above: bool) tuple[Expression, list][source]

 Canonicalize an expression, w.r.t. canonicalized arguments.